teerapap/grunt-protractor-runner/README.md

 * capabilities `object`: Capabilities object to be passed to the test, e.g. browserName, platform and version
 * framework `string`: Limited support for using mocha as the test framework instead of jasmine.
 * cucumberOpts `object`: Cucumber framework options object to be passed to the test, e.g. require, tags and format
+* mochaOpts `object`: Mocha test framework options object to be passed

 ## Tests